-All summer music camps and workshops are open to rising 9th-12th graders and run Monday–Friday (9 a.m.–4 p.m. daily) at the Mary Pappert School of Music.
+All summer programs listed below are open to rising 9th–12th graders and run Monday–Friday (9 a.m.–4 p.m. daily) at the Mary Pappert School of Music.
+Overnight "Resident" options are available for most camps and include meals as well as an early move-in option on Sunday prior to the first day of camp!

 Pricing for All Camps